lezgomatt/idle-lang/README.md

 Idle
 ====

-Idle is a simple langauge or format for describing modules and data structures.
+Idle is a simple langauge for describing modules and data objects.

 It's meant to be used as an
 [interface description language (IDL)](https://en.wikipedia.org/wiki/Interface_description_language)